elastic/ecs/rfcs/text/0000-match_only_text-data-type.md

 The `match_only_text` type supports the same feature set as `text`, except the following:

 * No support for scoring: queries ignore index statistics and produce constant scores.
 * Span queries are unsupported.
-If a span query is run, then a field mapped as match_only_text will be ignored from the search response.
+If a span query is run, then shards where the field is mapped as match_only_text will be returned as failed in the search response and their hits will be ignored.
 * Phrase and intervals queries run slower.

 Like `text`, `match_only_text` fields do not support aggregations.